SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Acknowledgments

 \section{Acknowledgments}

 This work was made possible by the following grants, HST programs AR-09955 and AR-15810 provided by NASA through the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 Timothy Carleton is thankful for support from the Beus Center for Cosmic Foundations.
+Finally, we thank our reviewer whose comments and suggestions strengthened the presentation and robustness of our results.